-9 Relative affordability is defined as the financial commitment or cost advantage of one option against the other whereas absolute affordability is the comparison against the approved national budget.
+&lt;sup>5 Relative affordability is defined as the financial commitment or cost advantage of one option against the other whereas absolute affordability is the comparison against the approved national budget.

-- vi.
-Risk Identification, Allocation and Valuation: Studies on hospital PPP projects in the United Kingdom came up with a finding that risk is almost always the deciding factor for projects to be implemented using PPP approach.
+- 5) Diversity in Business Model of Infrastructure: As indicated earlier, PPP approach is applied to various types of infrastructure and is structured using many forms of business model.
+In particular, as PPP program expands to include social infrastructure, it becomes necessary for the evaluation approach to involve the construction of PSC.
+In this regard, the procurement of such services is looked upon as an extension of government agencies' purchasing activity.
+Comparison between what can be provided internally and by external party becomes relevant.
+However, construction of PSC is not an easy task.
+Even for PPP economic infrastructure, assessment method needs to be differentiated by groups of projects.
+This is to take note the different business models used to make projects bankable.
+For instance, availability based model need to be assessed differently from usage-based model. - 6) Risk Identification, Allocation and Valuation: Studies on hospital PPP projects in the United Kingdom came up with a finding that risk is almost always the deciding factor for projects to be implemented using PPP approach.
 This shows how important risk is in the PPP project assessment.
 However, risk assessment exercise is not an easy exercise.
 In the case of risk identification, one should be able to differentiate between risk and uncertainty.
-The differentiation is important as uncertainty is not easily measurable exante and also not an element that can be transferred from one party to another.
+The differentiation is important, as uncertainty is not easily measurable ex-ante and also not an element that can be transferred from one party to another.
 The general practice is to share the impact of uncertainty.
 While there are specific definitions to these terms, in practice, there is a thin line dividing them.
 Even if one can differentiate risk from uncertainty, determining the materiality of risk ex-ante is challenging.
 When dealing with risk allocation, one is often advised that risk should be allocated to parties best able to manage them and we should always ensure optimal risk allocation.
-This guidance is vague to be of any help10.
+This guidance is vague to be of any help.
+Irwin [7] suggests that allocation of risk takes into account the party's ability to (a) influence the corresponding risk factor; (b) influence the sensitivity of total project value to the corresponding risk factor; and, (c) absorb the risk.
 Valuation of risk is another challenging task especially for ASEAN countries.
 For proper valuation exercise, extensive data is required and need to be identified by types of risk.
-Otherwise, the value of risk is a pure guess without strong statistical backing. - vii.
-Government Contingent Support: The practice of Government giving support to private enterprise is not a recent phenomenon but dated back nearly 4,000 years ago during the era of Babylon King, Hammurabi.
+Otherwise, the value of risk is a pure guess without strong statistical backing.

+7) Government Contingent Support: The practice of Government giving support to private enterprise is not a recent phenomenon but dated back nearly 4,000 years ago during the era of Babylon King, Hammurabi.
 While it is not wrong to provide guarantee, it is also important that Government is aware and able to estimate the contingent liability from such guarantee.
 As shown in Figure 2, guarantees can come in many forms and levels of financial exposure to the Government.